Blog

 Maya has perspective beyond her years.
 She summed up her journey by saying, “Foster care is like a war.
 The foster homes are little battles.
 Adoption is like the white flag that goes up at the end of the war.
 It’s time to settle down and rebuild everything that was destroyed.
 Thank you to the Dave Thomas Foundation for Adoption for giving me and my sister a mom and dad who love us and a second chance for a bright future.”

-While Maya and Hannah’s story has a positive outcome, our work is not complete until every child has a permanent home and a loving family.
-If you are interested in learning more about foster care adoption or have considered how you can grow your family through adoption, download our free, step-by-step guide.
+Our work is not complete until every child has a permanent home and a loving family.
+If you are interested in learning more about foster care adoption or have considered how you can grow your family through adoption, download our free, step-by-step guide and explore other ways you can get involved to help.

 Top